How do I apply for a scholarship?

 How does ODF decide who receives scholarships?

-Each application is scored by a rubric, and the highest scoring applicants are recommended as scholarship recipients to the board.
+Each application is scored by a rubric, and the highest scoring applicants are recommended as scholarship recipients to the Executive Committee.
 For each deadline, previous scholarship winners are invited to grade the applications, which adds diversity to the grading process for any of the subjective aspects of the rubric.
-We think that it’s a good idea that people who have needed the scholarship fund in the past are the largest part of the decision making process for future scholarship recipients.
+We believe it’s a good idea for people who have needed the scholarship fund in the past to take part in the decision making process for future scholarship recipients.